 Bacterial Meningitis Vaccination Requirement

-During the last Texas legislative session, Texas Senate Bill 1107 (now TEC 51.9192) was passed and signed into law by Texas State Governor Rick Perry.
-Effective January 1, 2012, TEC 51.9192 requires all students (under age 30) entering an institution of higher education (public and private) to either receive a vaccination against bacterial meningitis or meet certain criteria for declining such a vaccination before the first day of the semester.
+Texas Senate Bill 1107 (now TEC 51.9192) requires all students* entering an institution of higher education (public and private) to either receive a vaccination against bacterial meningitis or meet certain criteria for declining such a vaccination before the first day of the semester.
 Texas A&M is partnering with Med+Proctor for the submission of bacterial meningitis vaccination records.

 Evidence of Vaccination